 The meticulous clinician who first documented the cruel brain disease that would come to bear his name, changing our understanding of aging and memory.

-Alois Alzheimer was a German psychiatrist with a pathologist's eye.
-In the early 1900s, at the Frankfurt asylum, he encountered a patient named Auguste Deter, a woman in her early 50s exhibiting profound memory loss, disorientation, and unpredictable behavior.
-Her case defied the conventional wisdom that such severe dementia only struck the very old.
-When Deter died in 1906, Alzheimer, then working with Emil Kraepelin in Munich, meticulously examined her brain tissue.
-Under his microscope, he saw the now-iconic hallmarks: strange clumps of cellular debris (amyloid plaques) and tangled bundles of fibers inside neurons (neurofibrillary tangles).
+In 1901, at the Frankfurt asylum, Alois Alzheimer examined a 51-year-old patient named Auguste Deter, who suffered profound memory loss, disorientation, and unpredictable behavior.
+Her case defied the belief that severe dementia only struck the very old.
+When Deter died in 1906, Alzheimer—then working with Emil Kraepelin in Munich—meticulously studied her brain tissue.
+Under his microscope, he identified amyloid plaques and neurofibrillary tangles, the hallmarks of a disease.
 He presented his findings at a medical conference, describing a 'peculiar disease of the cerebral cortex.'
-Kraepelin later named the condition 'Alzheimer's disease' in his textbook, ensuring Alzheimer's clinical detective work would forever be linked to one of medicine's most challenging puzzles.
+Kraepelin later named the condition 'Alzheimer's disease' in his textbook, linking Alzheimer's clinical detective work to one of medicine's most challenging puzzles.

 1860–1882